 Georgia Tourist Centers

 Oconee Forest Park has over 1.5 miles of hiking trails.
-The trails guide the hiker through the 100-year-old oak-hickory forest, along Lake Herrick shore and into open areas of landscaped lawn.
+The trails guide you through the 100-year-old oak-hickory forest, along Lake Herrick shore and into areas of landscaped lawn.

 15-acre lake Allyn M. Herrick named for a former School Of Forest Resources dean is open for fishing to University faculty, staff, and students (Georgia state fishing license required).
 Lake Herrick beach is open between Memorial Day and Labor Day each year.
 Call Recreational Sports Department for hours and canoe rental information at 706-542-5060.